ethereumclassic/ethereumclassic.github.io/content/blog/2022-03-23-etc-nears-bitcoin-inspired-block-reward-reduction/index.en.md

 ## ETC is Sound Money

 The 5M20 emission schedule was inspired by Bitcoin.
 However the authors of [ECIP-1017](https://ecips.ethereumclassic.org/ECIPs/ecip1017) desired a faster emission schedule to catch up to Bitcoin's low inflation rate.
 The "Fifthening" event for ETC occurs more frequently than Bitcoin's 4 year "Halvening" event.
 Also, the 5M20 features a smoother reduction curve with a 20% decrease compared to Bitcoins 50% reduction.
 The result is a decrease in Ethereum Classic's inflation at a quicker rate than Bitcoin.
-ETC uniquely provides the digital asset space with sound, programable money on a censorship resistant decentralized network.
+ETC uniquely provides the digital asset space with sound, programmable money on a censorship resistant decentralized network.

 So when someone asks you: "What are the unique properties that make Ethereum Classic special in a crowded cryptocurrency space?"